baydounm/HRS_SLEEP_DEMENTIA_MORTALITY_SUPPLEMENT/README.md

-The manuscript is accepted in Aging US.
+The manuscript is published in Aging US.